vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 …framework-standard-edition .
 2.3.3 --no-interaction
 ```

+No interaction mode skips any prompts in Symfony's install scripts, specifically for configuring parameters.yml — this is addressed later.

-With the Symfony core and default dependencies downloaded let's git some versioning done.
+With the Symfony core and standard dependencies downloaded let's git some versioning done.

 ### Initialize your Git repo